-This section describes behavioral health services documented and paid via claims.
+This section describes behavioral health services documented and paid through claims.
 Most of these claims are paid by Medicaid, but for specific services that are not billable to Medicaid or for people who do not have Medicaid, local funding is used.
+Many uninsured individuals are beneficiaries of the Alliance program, and their services are included.
 Individuals covered by Medicaid may either be enrolled with a Managed Care Organization (MCO) and/or receive treatment on a Fee for Service (FFS) basis.
 The universe of services included in Section 4 is comprised of MHRS, FSMH, Crisis, ASARS, ASTEP, and buprenorphine and naltrexone for Opioid Use Disorder (OUD).

-Figures 5-7 show the universe of individuals receiving mental health and substance use services and the overlap of those who received both in FY21.
+Figures 5-7 show the universe of individuals receiving mental health and substance use services and the overlap of those who received both in FY22.